Beyond the Infinite

 Children in Nairobi waiting to use the Sanergy toilet.
 Photo: Jim Villanueva

 An estimated 2.5 billion people lack access to adequate sanitation.
 In the slums of Nairobi, Kenya, a group of MIT students and alumni are making inroads on the problem.
 Ani Vallabhaneni ’11 and David Auerbach ’11 have set up a social enterprise that supports a network of franchised toilets.
 The waste from the toilets is converted into fertilizer and electricity with the profits providing an income for the franchisee.
-With funding and strategic planning advice from the PSC and other sources, Ani and David addressed both the critical need for sanitation, the creation of business opportunities, and the demand for electricity in the developing world.
+With funding and strategic planning advice from the PKG Center and other sources, Ani and David addressed both the critical need for sanitation, the creation of business opportunities, and the demand for electricity in the developing world.
 The world is taking note.
 Sanergy won an Echoing Green Fellowship, Grand Prize in the Global Social Entrepreneurship Competition, the MIT 100K Business Plan Competition prize, and was recently featured on National Public Radio.

 Sanergy has expanded its team from two to now 12 students.
 This summer Benji Moncivaiz '11 is working as a Public Service Fellow in Nairobi assisting with the redesign of the sanitation center and co-directing the fabrication and construction teams.
 Moncivaiz is conducting interviews with the users of the current pilots, recruiting and training the fabrication staff, and establishing a unified method for the construction of the sanitation centers.

 Waste-conversion startup Sanergy bowls over competition Wild-card entry takes top prize in $100K Business Plan Competition